ahmedkaludi/easy-appointments/trunk/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.9.2 (2022-03-20) =
+* Added new option for calculating free slots based on Employee that can provide only single service type and be on that one selected location.

+= 3.9.1 (2022-03-06) =
+* Fixed issue with masked field

+= 3.9.0 (2022-03-06) =
+* Fixed issue with Theme Twenty Twenty-Two and inline JS content that was not rendered within shortcode

 = 3.8.1 (2022-03-03) =
 * Fixed issue with missing file